 Whether you are a current student, a major in the History or International Studies programs, or simply curious about the study of history or international studies, I encourage you to be in contact or to attend office hours.

-I teach primarily in the fields of transnational European history and international studies.
-The following are some of the recent classes I have taught, or am scheduled to teach:
+I teach primarily in the fields of transnational European history and of international studies.
+The following are some of the recent classes I have taught:

 * Awarded the Von Holst Prize